zarat/vm/README.md

 A 32 bit toy virtual machine written in C executing compiled binaries based on a fantasy instruction set.
-You can write programs in fantasy assembly language but also in a higher c-like language which is in development.
+You can write programs in fantasy assembly language but also in a higher c-like fantasy language which is in development.
 For more information visit the [wiki](https://github.com/zarat/vm/wiki) or see some [examples](https://github.com/zarat/vm/tree/main/examples).

 ```